YINI-lang/YINI-spec/YINI-Specification.md

 * The following values MUST be interpreted as Booleans:
   * `true`, `yes`, `on` -> `true`
   * `false`, `no`, `off` -> `false`
-* DOES NOT allow Boolean values like `1` or `0` unless explicitly cast by the host software.
+* Boolean literals MUST NOT be written as `1` or `0`.
+Host applications MAY perform their own conversions after parsing, but such conversions are outside the YINI data model and this specification.

 ### 13.5.
 Objects
 Inline object members use `:` as the canonical separator: